 When looking for a localized strings, the system uses the following priority:

-It means if there are duplicate strings with same name in all three files, the system will use the one stored in the database.
+If there are duplicate strings with the same key in all three sources, the system will use the one stored in the database.

 To change the priorities, you can add the following key to your web.config:

-When the key is added, the priorities are the following:
+When this key is added, the priorities are as follows:

-When you sign out and sign in again, the user interface is displayed with the new culture settings and translated strings (after you translate them):
+When the user signs out and then back in, the user interface will be displayed according to the new culture settings and with translated strings (once the translation is complete).